digital-asset/daml/docs/source/daml-script/index.rst

    #.
 Your commands depend on each other, e.g., you use the result of
       a ``create`` within a following command in the same ``submit``.
-In this case, you have two options: If it is not important that they are part of the translation, simply split them into multiple calls to ``submit``.
+In this case, you have two options: If it is not important that they are part of a single transaction, split them into multiple calls to ``submit``.
 If you do need them to be within the same transaction, you can move the logic to a choice and call that using ``createAndExerciseCmd``.